 - Return to Cliff Dwellers for dinner and download.

-- Up early for sunrise at Marble Canyon and photo ops around the Vermillion Cliffs.
+- Up early for sunrise at Marble Canyon and photo ops around the Vermilion Cliffs.

 - Return for breakfast and image critique.